EbryxLabs/__DFIR-scripts/Excavator/Readme.md

 - Uses windows' own utility __wevtutil__ to parse the event-logs to XML
 - Requires *xmltodict* for converting the logs form XML to JSON
 - Requires *elasticsearch* to push the event-logs to your ELK
+- Windows platform is a must for converting logs to xml we use windows' own utility for that

 *NOTE: Excavator saves the XML files in the same directory after converting them from EVTX*